calvin-cs262-fall20-teamF/Project/online-help.md

 1) scroll through the list of locations
 2) for each dining hall, check how busy the place is

+-- Note there are two similar options here!
+This will be fixed later on!
 3) check max capacity of the location
 3) check number displayed underneath Current Capacity